HermanL02/WarwickUniversity-Notes/202309/Lab 2.md

 `ret = 0xffffd158 + 300 + 4 + 4; S = 60`
 ![[Pasted image 20231204192015.png]]
 ### Explanation
-When testing the result, I found that if we set the spray value between 60 - 10 and 60 + 10, we can inject the malicious shell code into the shell.
+When testing the result, I found that if we set the spray value between 60 - 10 and 60 + 10, we can inject the malicious shell code into the server.
 ## Explanation
+We may notice